apache/nuttx/configs/README.txt

   See www.microchip.com for further information.

-configs/pizero
-  This directory holds the port of NuttX to the Raspberry Pi Zero and the similar Raspberry Pi Zero W with wireless suppoprt.
-These boards are based on the BCM2835 A1176 CPU.

 configs/qemu-i486
   Port of NuttX to QEMU in i486 mode.
 This port will also run on real i486 hardwared (Google the Bifferboard).